Steelstone3/C-Sharp-Project-Template/.github/ISSUE_TEMPLATE/task.md

 ---
-name: User Story
+name: Task
-about: Describes an overview of a feature implemented in tasks
+about: Provides the implementation detail of a User Story in sub-tasks
-title: 'User Story:'
+title: 'Task:'
 labels: enhancement
 assignees: ''